Stories

 Hugh, the warehouse manager, and Charlie, the head of shipping and receiving, kept things moving in and out of the mechanical warehouse and taught me more than anyone else.

-I worked in the hydraulic and pneumatic part of the warehouse.
+I worked in the hydraulic and pneumatic section of the warehouse.
 My direct supervisor was a young guy whose name I don't remember.
-This kid was lazy, slick, and worthless, rarely on time, and often didn't show for work.
+This kid was lazy, slick, and worthless, rarely on time, and often didn't show up for work.
 You could tell by the pile of receiving shipments sitting on the floor unopened.
 He taught me if we worked too hard or fast, we would work ourselves out of a job.
 Yeah, he was a Communist.

 I tried to figure it out but didn't understand the whole process, so I sought out Hugh and Charlie.
 They explained the process and answered my thousands of questions.
 Before long, Tommy fired the kid.
 I was in charge of the warehouse.